craftedbygc/taxi/README.md

 * `this.content` :  A reference to the `data-taxi-view` which is being added to the DOM

 ### Running code on the initial visit to your site
-Renderers are called whenever a navigation taes place, but the correct Renderer is also called when a user first visits your site.
+Renderers are called whenever a navigation takes place, but the correct Renderer is also called when a user first visits your site.

-There may be things you want to setup at this time such as persistant components liek navigation, or smoothscroll for example.
+There may be things you want to setup at this time such as persistent components like navigation, or smoothscroll for example.

 To aid with this, Renderers also have an `initialLoad` method which is only run on a user's first visit.